-Child with Swallowing Difficulty (Dysphagia): Tips for Safe Feeding
+Child with Swallowing Difficulty (Dysphagia): Safe Swallowing Strategies

-KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Speech Therapy departments share tips for how to safely feed a child with swallowing difficulties (dysphagia).
+KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Speech Language Therapy Service share tips for how to safely feed a child with swallowing difficulties (dysphagia).

 When feeding a child with swallowing difficulty (dysphagia)